Fig. A: the humble beginnings of the Cups N Cakes Network

 Meet the Cups N Cakes Team!

-Jeff MacCallum is our founder.
+Jeff MacCallum is the founder of the Cups N Cakes Network.
 He created Cups N Cakes simply because he had a love of local music.
 Soon the platform grew beyond the confines of his scene in Edmonton to include all of Canada.

 "I did it all very DIY.
 Everything you see was me learning on the fly.
 I'm a carpenter not a musician, or a journalist, or a publicist...
 I'm a carpenter and a weird crazy music fan that thought he could do something fun that might benefit something I care about"